-As a result of the issues arising from the US Proceedings, it became necessary for Tanfield to issue and serve a claim against the Company's former solicitors acting for the Company at the time of the Contemplated Transaction in the English High Court (the "UK Proceedings").
-In October 2022 the Board announced that the UK Proceedings had been settled on a no-fault basis which saw the Company receive £6.9m.
+As a result of the issues arising from the US Proceedings, it became necessary for Tanfield to issue and serve a claim against the Company's former solicitors acting for the Company at the time of the Snorkel transaction in 2013 in the English High Court (the "UK Proceedings").
+In October 2022, the Board announced that the UK Proceedings had been settled on a no-fault basis which saw the Company receive £6.9m.